Latest text of pad private

 The elements split off as a unified force that day.
 Their bickering and the sudden appearance of Corrosion, an element born from humanity and damage to the other elements, forced them to choose sides.

-Metal and Ice understood Corrosion's plight, and joined forces with him to create the faction known as the Federation of Elements United.
+Metal and Ice understood Corrosion's plight, and joined forces with him to create the faction known as New Elements United.

 Fire, Air, and Electricity felt betrayed due to being unable to express their wild and individual natural selves, and so formed the Storm Coalition.

-Earth, Water, and Nature chose to create the Natural Alliance in an attempt to preserve peace and their respective elements.
+Earth, Water, and Nature chose to create Nature's Alliance in an attempt to preserve peace and their respective elements.

 With elements being unable to harm themselves, they chose to fight from the shadows.
 Creating new beings known as Elementals, these human-like creatures could blend in and fight for their respective faction or element from the shadows, unbeknownst to humanity.